dekuNukem/duckyPad/README.md

 ----

-duckyPad is a 15-key mechanical macropad that helps **consolidate and speed up workflow** by automating keyboard/mouse inputs.
+duckyPad is a 15-key mechanical macropad that helps **consolidate and speed up workflow** by automating keyboard/mouse inputs using **duckyScript**.

 ![Alt text](resources/pics/title_jpg.jpg)